 Student achievement standards are separately defined and assessed for baccalaureate programs to distinguish them from associate degree programs.

 As indicated in the mission, MJC offers a full undergraduate experience with separately defined student achievement standards for the Respiratory Care Baccalaureate Program.
-Institution-Set Standards for the program were developed, based on industry standards and the expectations of the external accrediting body, CoARC.
-(BDP-developed ISS) The program is not scheduled to be implemented until fall 2017, when results and benchmarks can be tracked and assessed.
+Institution-Set Standards for the program were developed based on industry standards and the expectations of the external accrediting body, CoARC.
+(BDP-developed ISS) The program is scheduled to be implemented in fall 2017, when results and benchmarks can be tracked and assessed.
 These results and standards will inform continuing programmatic improvement.

 Analysis and Evaluation: